The first Vee-Jay session took place in May of 1956, and the tunes recorded

 Thanks so much to all of you for this wonderful... what d'you call it...
 'Oscar?'
 Well, anyway, it looks like it.

 It's not that the Orioles went unappreciated in their own time—they won all the awards the industry and the fans could give them.
 But on that night, almost 50 years after they started, the music industry has formally recognized their contribution.
 It's too late for Sonny, and George, and Alex, and Tommy, and Ralph, and Charlie.
 Sad to say, Johnny Reed, last survivor of the original Orioles, passed away on June 18, 2005.
 Jerry Blaine died in May of 1973 and Sid De May in 1991.
 Road manager Chester Smith passed on in 2009.
 I don't know what happened to Richard Williams and Maurice Hicks.
 Deborah Chessler, who could easily be characterized as the "Soul Of The Orioles," passed away on October 10, 2012; she was 89.
-As far as I know, only Gregory Carroll remains with us.
+The last member, Gregory Carroll, left us in January 2013.